Pesto like olive pate and hummus is so easy to make in your own kitchen.

 Hence this page on a chiropractic help page; it's a natural supplement to your spinal adjustment for any painful, inflammatory process that may be occurring in your body.

-Eugenol oil is one of the active ingredients in sweet basil.
+Eugenol oil is one of the active ingredients in sweet basil; one of the reasons why pesto smells so divine.

 If you've ever grown sweet basil, or used it in your cooking, you'll know that the plant gives off the most fragrant scent.
 My bees absolutely adore the flowers too.
 It's the volatile oils like eugenol that gives sweet basil its unique scent; it's absolutely unmistakable.